yrmvgh/yiufcrawl/README.md

     then just run the file named "yiufcrawl"

-alternately "make TILES=y install" will try to install yiufcrawl to your system for super- "git clone https://github.com/yrmvgh/crawl.git -b yiuf yiufcrawl"
+alternately "make TILES=y install" will try to install yiufcrawl to your system

-for further help, check https://github.com/yrmvgh/crawl/blob/master/crawl-ref/INSTALL.txt
+for further help, check https://github.com/crawl/crawl/blob/master/crawl-ref/INSTALL.txt

 You can clone or checkout the "yiuf" branch if you want to see changes and new content *slightly* faster. "master" gets slightly more testing and is slightly behind "yiuf".
+For the cutting-edge-dev-branch: "git clone https://github.com/yrmvgh/crawl.git -b yiuf yiufcrawl"

 --------------------------------
 > #### *Yiuf knows how it feels to be unloved.
 To be forgotten.
 Yiuf will make some space*
-> #### * in his hut for other sad creatures and they will be a little family in the dark.*
+> #### * in his hut for other sad creatures and they can be a little family in the dark.*

 ### *They're Back:*